ionic-team/ionic-docs/src/pages/building/hardware-back-button.md

 </docs-tab>
 </docs-tabs>

 This examples shows the application exiting when the user presses the hardware back button and there is nothing left in the navigation stack.
-It is also possible to display an quit confirmation dialog before quitting the app.
+It is also possible to display a quit confirmation dialog before quitting the app.

 ## Internal Framework Handlers